Noctis/kickstart-app/docs/Custom_Http_Requests.md

 }
 ```

-You must then provide your custom request's class name in the route definition for your action.
-Routes list can be found
+You must then reference your custom request class name in the route definition for your action.
+Routes list can be
-in your application's `config/routes.php` file.
-Custom request's class name must be provided as the route's
+found in your application's `config/routes.php` file.
+The class name must be provided as the route's 4th argument,
-4th argument, for example:
+for example:

 ```php
 <?php